Vallière system: European wars

+Vallière 8-pouce howitzer is located at Colonial National Historical Park in Yorktown, Va.

 Another shortcoming that appeared during the war was the Vallière system's lack of a howitzer.
 When army officers demanded a howitzer, they were initially opposed by Vallière's son Joseph-Florent de Vallière (1717–1776) who became commander of the artillery school in 1747.
 Joseph de Vallière finally designed an 8-inch howitzer in 1749, but only a few were produced.
 A further problem with the Vallière system was that the gun carriages, as well as limbers and caissons were not standardized.
 Instead, each arsenal designed artillery vehicles to their own specifications.

 During the Seven Years' War (1756–1763) in which mobility was a key factor, lighter field guns were clearly in need.
 The French artillery found itself at a significant disadvantage when facing Prussian and British cannons.
 The Vallière system's heavy field guns were outmatched when facing the much lighter Prussian field artillery and were also obsolete when compared to Austria's newly adopted Liechtenstein artillery system.
 In 1757, one Swedish 4-pounder was assigned to each infantry battalion.
 In 1758, 100 improved Swedish 4-pounders were ordered and the following year the Duke of Belle-Isle directed that two should be assigned to each infantry battalion.

+In 1759, Marshal Duke Victor de Broglie ordered the re-boring of some Vallière cannons.
+The 8-pounders were re-bored as 12-pounders and the 12-pounders were re-bored as 16-pounders.
+In 1760, Jean Maritz the younger cast new 8-pounders, 12-pounders, 16-pounders, and 24-pounders to the Vallière design but without the ornate decoration on the gun barrels.
+In 1762, Maritz cast some significantly lighter 8-pounders that weighed 590 kg and 12-pounders that weighed 890 kg.